ACCESS-NRI/access-nri-intake-catalog/docs/contributing/code.rst

 Contributing code
 =================

+Documentation of the code that supports the ACCESS-NRI catalog and how it fits together can be found in the :ref:`reference` section.
 Contributions to code are welcome.

-Please start by opening an issue `here <https://github.com/ACCESS-NRI/access-nri-intake-catalog/issues/new/choose>`_ describing what you would like to contribute and why.
+If you'd like to contribute code, please start by opening an issue `here <https://github.com/ACCESS-NRI/access-nri-intake-catalog/issues/new/choose>`_ describing what you would like to contribute and why.
 Repo maintainers might discuss the issue with you a little and then invite you to submit a "pull request".